Chart Color Schemes

 Population

-Broadmeadows' population is approximately 15,273 as of Aug 2025.
-This figure reflects an increase of 1,414 people since the 2021 Census, which reported a population of 13,859.
-The growth was inferred from ABS's estimated resident population of 14,901 in June 2024 and additional validated new addresses since the Census date.
-This results in a population density ratio of 1,729 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Broadmeadows' growth rate of 10.2% since the 2021 census exceeded both the national average (8.6%) and state averages, positioning it as a growth leader in the region.
+Broadmeadows' population was around 15,250 as of November 2025.
+This reflected a 10.0% increase from the 2021 Census figure of 13,859 people.
+The growth was inferred from ABS's estimated resident population of 14,872 in June 2024 and an additional 398 validated new addresses since the Census date.
+This resulted in a population density ratio of 1,727 persons per square kilometer, above the national average assessed by AreaSearch.
+Broadmeadows' growth rate exceeded both national (8.9%) and state averages, making it a growth leader in the region.
 Overseas migration contributed approximately 76.9% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, they utilize VIC State Government's Regional/LGA projections released in 2023 and adjust employing weighted aggregation methods from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future demographic trends predict exceptional growth for Broadmeadows, with an expected increase of 8,934 persons by 2041 based on the latest population numbers, representing a total gain of 55.3% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch used VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group were applied across all areas for the years 2032 to 2041.
+Future demographic trends predict exceptional growth for Broadmeadows, with an expected increase of 8,934 persons by 2041 based on latest annual ERP population numbers, reflecting a total gain of 55.5% over the 17-year period.

 Frequently Asked Questions - Population